2023 Copa Argentina: Round of 64

-The Round of 64 will have 10 qualified teams from the Torneo Federal A, 11 qualified teams from the Metropolitan Zone (5 teams from Primera B Metropolitana; 4 teams from Primera C Metropolitana and 2 teams from Primera D Metropolitana), 15 teams from Primera Nacional and 28 teams from Primera División.
-The round will be played between 24 January and TBD 2023, in a single knock-out match format.
-The 32 winning teams will advance to the Round of 32.
+The Round of 64 had 10 qualified teams from the Torneo Federal A, 11 qualified teams from the Metropolitan Zone (5 teams from Primera B Metropolitana; 4 teams from Primera C Metropolitana and 2 teams from Primera D Metropolitana), 15 teams from Primera Nacional and 28 teams from Primera División.
+The round was played between 24 January and 27 June 2023, in a single knock-out match format.
+The 32 winning teams advanced to the Round of 32.

 Round of 32

-This round will have 32 qualified teams from the Round of 64.
-The round will be played between TBD and TBD 2023, in a single knock-out match format.
-The 16 winning teams will advance to the Round of 16.
+This round had 32 qualified teams from the Round of 64.
+The round was played between 19 July and 15 August 2023, in a single knock-out match format.
+The 16 winning teams advanced to the Round of 16.

 Round of 16

-This round will have the 16 qualified teams from the Round of 32.
-The round will be played between TBD and TBD 2023, in a single knock-out match format.
-The 8 winning teams will advance to the Quarterfinals.
+This round had the 16 qualified teams from the Round of 32.
+The round was played between 23 August and 10 September 2023, in a single knock-out match format.
+The 8 winning teams advanced to the Quarterfinals.

 Quarterfinals

-This round will have the 8 qualified teams from the Round of 16.
-The round will be played between TBD and TBD 2023, in a single knock-out match format.
-The 4 winning teams will advance to the Semifinals.
+This round had the 8 qualified teams from the Round of 16.
+The round was played between 10 and 15 October 2023, in a single knock-out match format.
+The 4 winning teams advanced to the Semifinals.

 Semifinals

-This round will have the 4 qualified teams from the Quarterfinals.
-The round will be played between TBD and TBD 2023, in a single knock-out match format.
-The 2 winning teams will advance to the Final.
+This round had the 4 qualified teams from the Quarter-finals.
+The round was played on 22 and 23 November 2023, in a single knock-out match format.
+The 2 winning teams advanced to the Final.